Relationship Components and the Nature of Post Divorce Parenting Responsibilities Among Individuals Going Through a Divorce

 Wesolowski, K. L., Nelson, W. M., III., & Bing, N. M. (2008).
 Relationship components and the nature of post divorce parenting responsibilities among individuals going through a divorce.
 Journal of Divorce and Remarriage, 49(3-4), 258-271.

 Nelson, W. Michael; Wesolowski, K. L.; and Bing, N. M., "Relationship Components and the Nature of Post Divorce Parenting Responsibilities Among Individuals Going Through a Divorce" (2008).
 Faculty Scholarship.
-Paper 229.
+229.